Run eligibility checks

 - Enter the required information.

-- We recommend starting with the default form fields, but you can click Select fields to include additional information in the request, such as dependent information or service dates.
+- We recommend starting with the default form fields, but you can click Select fields to include additional information, such as dependent information or service dates.
+Review basic eligibility request fields for detailed instructions and tips for completing the form.

 - Click Submit.